FortAwesome/wordpress-fontawesome/readme.txt

 1. Search the plugins directory by `author: fontawesome`

-2. Click "Install" on this plugin in the search results
+2. Click "Install" on the Font Awesome plugin in the search results

 3. Click "Activate"